mattermost/docs/source/configure/configuration-settings.rst

 .. include:: ../_static/badges/selfhosted-only.rst
   :start-after: :nosearch:

 Self-hosted system configuration can be stored in the database.
 This changes the Mattermost binary from reading the default ``config.json`` file to reading the configuration settings stored within a configuration table in the database.
-See the `Mattermost database configuration </configure/configuration-in-your-database.html>`__ documentation for migration details.
+See the :doc:`Mattermost database configuration </configure/store-configuration-in-your-database>` documentation for migration details.

 Environment variables
 ---------------------